Floorp-Projects/Floorp/layout/tools/reftest/README.txt

 the test run output can seem like a real problem, when in fact it is the expected behavior.

-To indicate to the reftest framework that a test is expecting a plugin or IPC process crash, have the test include "reftest-expect-process-crash" as one of the root element's classes by the time the test has finished.
+To indicate to the reftest framework that a test is expecting a process to crash, have the test include "reftest-expect-process-crash" as one of the root element's classes by the time the test has finished.
 This will cause any minidump files that are generated while running the test to be removed and they won't cause any error messages in the test run output.